Vivekkosare/CarRentalAPI/README.md

 ### 2. Set Up Database

-Once PostgreSQL is installed, create a new database for the API (e.g., `CarRental`).
+Once PostgreSQL is installed, create a new database for the API (e.g., `CarRental`) and update the connection string in the appsettings.json file.

 ### 3. Run Database Migrations